Rastion/rastion/README.md

 # Rastion

-## What is Rastion?
+Rastion is an execution standard and Python CLI for Decision Model Packages as defined by the DMP v0.1 specification.

-Rastion is a Python CLI tool for running Decision Model Packages (DMP v0.1), a standardized format for optimization and decision models.
-It provides a reproducible execution contract so model code, inputs, and solver configuration can be validated and run consistently.
+## What Rastion is

-The goal is to make optimization runs portable and auditable: the package declares the model entry points, schema for instances, solver settings, and evaluation logic, and the CLI executes them with structured JSON output.
+- A reproducible execution contract for decision/optimization models that validates inputs, runs model entry points, and emits structured JSON output.

-## What is a Decision Model Package (DMP)?
+- A reference runner and schema validator for DMP v0.1 packages (see the [DMP v0.1 specification](docs/DMP_v0.1.md)).

-A Decision Model Package is a self-contained directory that bundles an optimization model implementation with its input schema, solver configuration, and evaluation logic.
-DMP v0.1 defines the minimum files and entry points needed to validate and run a model end-to-end.
+- A portability layer that makes model runs auditable and consistent across environments.

-Required files in a DMP v0.1 package:
+## What Rastion is not

-- `model.py`
+- A modeling framework or solver; it executes packages built with your chosen tools.
-- `instance_schema.json`
+- A proprietary package format; DMP v0.1 is an open, frozen spec.
-- `solver.yaml`
+- A benchmarking harness; any benchmarking conventions are optional add-ons.

-- `evaluate.py`
+## Decision Model Package (DMP)

-- `decision_card.md`
+A Decision Model Package is a self-contained directory that bundles model code, input schemas, solver configuration, and evaluation logic.
+For the required files and interfaces, see the [DMP v0.1 specification](docs/DMP_v0.1.md) and the [authoring checklist](docs/authoring_a_dmp.md).

 ## Installation